oracle/cloudtestdrive/AppDev/cloud-native/dev-ops/oke-labs/creating-the-first-pipeline.md

 2021-11-29T14:19:48.810Z Completed DOWNLOAD_INPUT_ARTIFACTS successfully
 ```

-We then see the build process doing a phase **DOWNLOAD_INPUT_ARTIFACTS** This is basically a empty phase as in our build spec we didn't define any input artifacts, but if there had been multiple build phases in our pipeline (for example creating library files in one build phase, then using them in a subsequent phase) this would allow the import of those artifacts form the previous stage into the current one - that's important because each phase get's it's own brand new runner, which of course initially doesn't know about what has happened in previous stages, so we need a way to transfer resulting artifacts between the stages.
+We then see the build process doing a phase **DOWNLOAD_INPUT_ARTIFACTS** This is basically a empty phase as in our build spec we didn't define any input artifacts, but if there had been multiple build phases in our pipeline (for example creating library files in one build phase, then using them in a subsequent phase) this would allow the import of those artifacts from the previous stage into the current one - that's important because each phase get's it's own brand new runner, which of course initially doesn't know about what has happened in previous stages, so we need a way to transfer resulting artifacts between the stages.

 ```
 2021-11-29T14:19:49.337Z Executing BUILD_SPEC_STEP : Extract Export variables